the-butcher/PENPLOTTER.01/pp_hachure/NOTES.md

 - Add better handling of varying scales and cellsizes.
 - Add option to generate plain lines rather than arrows.

+Contour
+Hachure
+Outline - rectangle that can be used for border shadow calculation

 https://www.the-butchers.at/DEM-Hachure/

 OK build and upload